Connecting people with the stories of plants and the world at large

 Stained, polished Lychee (Litchi sinensis) wood

-Designed by Walter Matia, Donated by Merrill Lynch Bank
+Created by Walter Matia, Donated by Bank of America Merrill Lynch

 Sited at the Arrival Square of the Gardens, this strong bronze cast bull sculpture by renowned American sculptor Walter Matia (b.
 1953) displays a vigour that aptly depicts Singapore’s bullish economy.
 The artist’s passion about natural history serves as an inspiration to his impressive pieces.
 In his own words, he uses his visual experience to represent nature, rather than documenting it, by “selecting shapes and organising the masses, lines and negative spaces into sculpture”.